ojima-h/abid/README.md

 All tasks are executed in a thread pool.

-By default, size of the thread pool size is 1, i.e. all tasks are executed in single thread.
+By default, the thread pool size is 1, i.e. all tasks are executed in single thread.
 When `-m` option is given, the thread pool size is decided from CPU size.
 You can specify the thread pool size by `-j` option.

 Abid supports multiple thread pools.
 Each tasks can be executed in different thread pools.